Die Hauptstadt, Capricorn

 Perfect.
 Everything: crystal clear.

-The first off-white ray of vitae zipped through the air, thinning as it hurtled forwards.
+The first ray of vitae zipped through the air, thinning as it hurtled forwards.
 It hit the tip of the sailing proto-conducting blade and ricocheted off of it towards behind the cover of the earthen sphere.
 From the reflection of the puddle, Werner could see the Kaiser’s Projector immediately bring his conducting blade up to meet the vitae-ray, causing both to shatter into dust upon contact.

-The second off-white ray of vitae hit the hurtling proto-conducting blade just a second after at a different angle.
+The second ray of vitae hit the hurtling proto-conducting blade just a second after at a different angle.
 Instead of hurtling towards the Projector, it instead cometed towards the Kaiser and pierced through the man’s chest.

 Werner continued to watch tensely through his scope via the reflection of the water.